About Thank You Berry Much

 Over a Decade of Mastering Vegan Cooking & Baking

 Like many others, I grew up watching chefs like Ina Garten and Rachael Ray on Food Network.
-I was so into cooking that I even attended culinary camp, where I learned how to properly chop and craft delicious dishes just like my favorite TV chefs.
+As a teen, I was so into cooking that I even attended a summer culinary course, where I learned how to properly chop and craft delicious dishes just like my favorite TV chefs.

 But when I went vegetarian in 2009—and then fully vegan in 2011—I suddenly found myself without a guide.
 Vegan resources and recipes were sparse back then.
 And unfortunately, I could no longer rely on the recipes I’d grown up learning from.